R-Taneja/Berkeley-Grade-Distribution-Game/README.md

 # Berkeley-Grade-Distribution-Game
-Match the grade distribution to the UC Berkeley course!
+Test your knowledge of UC Berkeley course grade distributions with this game - match the grade distribution chart to the UC Berkeley course!